Index Fund Portfolios Reign Superior

 I’ve written extensively on the benefits of index fund investing over the years.
 Recently, I wrote three articles that quantify the probability of index funds outperforming actively-managed funds in three separate and distinct asset classes.
 These categories were intermediate-term municipal bond funds, large cap blend U.S. stocks funds and large cap blend foreign equity funds.

 It’s important to note that the three studies include only surviving actively-managed funds and the performance does not factor in any sales load that may be charged.
 Closed and merged funds tend to have poor performance prior to being discontinued, and a sales load will always detract from return.
-Consequently, had discontinued funds and sales loads been considered, then the probability of selecting a winning active fund in any category would be lower than the summary in Table 1.
+Consequently, had discontinued funds and sales loads been considered, then the probability of selecting a winning active fund in any category would be lower than the studies summarize.

 I used the data from the three previous articles to form portfolios and compare returns relative to an all index fund portfolio.
 This study was conducted by forming 10,000 randomly selected balanced portfolios from the three asset classes.
 Each portfolio held one actively-managed fund from the intermediate-term municipal bond study list, the large cap blend US stock study list and the large cap blend foreign equity study list (see each article for fund lists).

 These random portfolios were allocated with 40 percent in municipal bonds, 40 percent in US stocks and 20 percent in foreign equity.
 This allocation was set on June 30, 2007 and no rebalancing took place over the five-year period.